luftywiranda13/generator-bunny/readme.md

 ```

 #### Select Travis CI, answer `no` to `overwrite`
-There's already a great Travis CI configuration stored in [`.travis.yml`](./app/templates/_travis.yml).
+There's already a general purpose [Travis CI][travis-link] configuration stored in [`.travis.yml`](./app/templates/_travis.yml).
 You can just leave it like that because it's already more than enough in most common situation.

 #### Publish manually:
 ```sh